What To Do About The Rise Of Mental Health Awareness Among Athletes

 This raises two questions:

-One, why do so many athletes struggle with their mental health?
+- Why do so many athletes struggle with their mental health?

-Two, what can we do moving forward to help the athletes who are currently struggling, and work to prevent mental health challenges from impacting so many athletes in the future?
+- What can we do moving forward to help the athletes who are currently struggling, and work to prevent mental health challenges from impacting so many athletes in the future?

 As a mental game coach, working directly with athletes, I am in search of answers to both of these questions.